XeroOl/notitg-xml-to-emmylua/README.md

 ```

 ## Dependencies / Installation:
 A lua interpreter is required.
-Download and run converter.lua
+Download the file `converter.lua`

 ## Usage:
 ```
 lua converter.lua {{input}} {{output}}
 ```
+Where the input is an xml file, and the output is a lua file that you want to be created / overwritten.